 Just like with everything else online marketing, with paid advertising the devil is in the details.
 Creating an account on Google Ads, for example, is easy.

 The difficult part comes next when you’ll need to know how to bid, find the right keywords, write engaging copy that speaks to your prospects, use ad extensions, measure the results of the campaign, find out what’s working and what isn’t so you can make changes and boost its performance.

 It takes time to learn it all.
 And in the meantime, you might make some mistakes that will cost you money and you might not even know you made them, or how to fix them.

-That’s why it helps to hire an expert team like the 123 Reg PPC management team that knows what they’re doing and have helped lots of other small business like yours to get great results with PPC advertising.
+That’s why it helps to hire an expert that knows what they’re doing and have helped lots of other small business like yours to get great results with PPC advertising.

 Ready to shake hands with PPC?

 When done right, PPC can do wonders for your small business.